PX4/PX4-Devguide/en/tutorials/tuning_the_ecl_ekf.md

 ### Range Finder

-Range finder distance to ground is used a by a single state filter to estimate the vertical position of the terrain relative to the height datum.
+Range finder distance to ground is used by a single state filter to estimate the vertical position of the terrain relative to the height datum.

 If operating over a flat surface that can be used as a zero height datum, the range finder data can also be used directly by the EKF to estimate height by setting the [EKF2_HGT_MODE](../advanced/parameter_reference.md#EKF2_HGT_MODE) parameter to 2.